MajikalExplosions/MajikalExplosions/README.md

 ## Hi there 👋, welcome to my personal GitHub!!
-Many of my projects are hosted on a different account due to privacy and various restrictions.
+Many of my projects are hosted on a different account due to privacy and restrictions.
 The code shared here consists of snippets and projects that I am free to make public.

 ## About Me
 🙋 **I am Joseph Liu** 🙋